stratosphereips/VelLMes-AI-Honeypot/README.md

 This repository also includes the `Attacker LLM` that can interact with Linux shells, search for vulnerabilities, and report on its findings.

+The newest addition is the Web Dashboard which displays all the connections to the shelLM honeypot.
+Furthermore, it provides a view of specific sessions by displaying all the issued commands and shelLM responses by clicking on an ID of a specific session.

 ## Features

 `VelLMes` was developed in Python and currently uses Open AI GPT models.
 Among its key features are: